maelys-mcardle/snowflake/snowflake/docs/README.md

 ```
 DEVICE  MNEMONIC  DESCRIPTION
 ------  --------  -----------
-00      OUT       Default output device (LCD Display)
+00      OUT       Default output device (eg. screen)
+                  This is an output device.
                   Accepts any value type.
-01       IN       Default input device (Input from Keyboard)
+01       IN       Default input device (eg. keyboard)
+                  This is an input device.
                   Stores value as string.
 02      PRT       Thermal Printer
+                  This is an output device.
                   Accepts any value type.
 03      BTN       Button Press
+                  This is an input device.
                   Stores value as integer.
 ```

-**The difference between `IN` and `BTN`:** `IN` stores the input to a BANK after the `OK` button is pressed.
+**The difference between `IN` and `BTN`:** `IN` stores the input to a BANK after the `ENTER` button is pressed.
 This can contain multiple characters.
 The `BTN` stores the input immediately after a single key is pressed.
 It will return a number corresponding to the key code of the button presed.
 When this instruction is used, only the `RUN/STOP` button will stop execution.

 ### Types